Former Decatur doctor Michael Dick acquitted in sex abuse trial

 "I'm thankful that the jury paid attention.
 I thought they did a good job, and I think it was the right verdict.
 Dr. Dick is very thankful for them," Cauthen said.

-Assistant District Attorney Courtney Shellack, who prosecuted the case, was not immediately available for comment.
+Assistant District Attorney Courtney Shellack, who prosecuted the case, did not respond to a request for comment.

 "Obviously we're disappointed in the verdict to some extent, but we also acknowledge that there's a substantially different burden of proof between civil and criminal law," Artrip said.
 "Criminal law is beyond a reasonable doubt.
 If the defendant is willing to take the stand, oftentimes he or she can convince the jury that it's their version of the truth that should be believed, or at least can cast some level of doubt on the victim."

-He said in the civil trial the jury will know that 36 women have come forward, that Dick's medical license has been suspended indefinitely and that there have been complaints by Dick's patients of sexual impropriety as far back as 2014.
+He said in the civil trial the jury will know that 36 women have come forward, that Dick's medical license has been suspended and that there have been complaints by Dick's patients of sexual impropriety for many years.

 "We don't believe this verdict is going to make much difference at the end of the day," Artrip said.